ToshioCP/Gtk4-tutorial/src/sec2.src.md

 @@@ misc/pr1.c

-The first line says that this program includes the GTK header libraries.
+The first line says that this program includes the header files of the Gtk libraries.
 The function `main` above is a startup function in C language.
 The variable `app` is defined as a pointer to GtkApplication, which is actually a structure in which information about the application is stored.
-The function `gtk_application_new` generates a GtkApplication and sets its pointer to `app`.
+The function `gtk_application_new` generates a GtkApplication object and sets its pointer to `app`.
 The meaning of the arguments will be explained later.
-The function `g_application_run` invokes the GtkApplication pointed by `app`.
+The function `g_application_run` invokes the GtkApplication object pointed by `app`.
 (We often say that the function invokes `app`.
 Actually, `app` is not an object but an pointer to the object.
 However, it is simple and short, and probably no confusion occurs.)

 To compile this, the following command needs to be run.
-The string pr1.c is the filename of the C source code.
+The string pr1.c is the filename of the C source code above.

     $ gcc `pkg-config --cflags gtk4` pr1.c `pkg-config --libs gtk4`